oatsoda/BuildMonitor/README.md

 A tray application to monitor build statuses on your TFS project.

-Currently works with Visual Studio Online.
+Currently works with Visual Studio Team Services (DevOps).

 Further plans: